joeelorm/joeelorm/README.md

 joeelorm/joeelorm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I like working with data in the marketing and fiancial spaces.
+Actively seeking an entry level role in data science.